statsmodels/statsmodels/docs/source/missing.rst

 By default, each variable with missing variables is modeled using a linear regression with main effects for all other variables in the data set.
 Note that even when the imputation model is linear, the PMM procedure preserves the domain of each variable.
-Thus, if all observed values for a given variable are positive, all imputed values for the variable will always be positive.
+Thus, for example, if all observed values for a given variable are positive, all imputed values for the variable will always be positive.
 The user also has the option to specify which model is used to produce imputed values for each variable.

 .. code